QuanMPhm/LightShow_Unity/README.md

 The design file used for the demo is a JSON file whose structure is defined by LevelJSONGen.cs.
 The demo features a limited projectile system, with 7 different obstacles containing various properties which can be specified using the player's JSON design file.

+The main file of interest should be LevelController.cs, which performs pre-processing on the music data, combines the music data with the design file, handles UI elements, spawns obstacles, and performs various other functionalities.
+ObstacleController.cs is the base class for all obstacles in the game.
+The Obstacle directory contains the classes for each in-game obstacle.

 My prototype currently only implements the beat and the main melody frequencies to generate in-game obstacles.
 For future work, other musical features would include the chords, motifs, complimentary melodies, etc. Main melody frequency recognition is done using the [Melodia](https://www.upf.edu/web/mtg/melodia) VAMP Plugin, and the beat is specified by user input.
 Future goals are to implement more robust MIR algorhithms using the [Essentia](https://essentia.upf.edu/index.html) framework.